 #4 Updated by Minoru Akagi over 5 years ago

 - File fieldnameencoding.patch added

 - Allows users to use non-ASCII characters in the field names even if selected encoding is not UTF-8.

 - Will increase the number of non-ASCII characters that users can use in the field name if users select the suitable encoding.

 - Requires that "Ignore shapefile encoding" option is checked.

-#6 Updated by Minoru Akagi over 4 years ago
+#6 Updated by Minoru Akagi almost 5 years ago

 I think no user selects ASCII-incompatible character encoding such as UTF-16 and UTF-32, to create shapefiles, because all encodings in this page are ASCII-compatible encodings.